josemacenteno/CarND-PID-Control-Project/Reflection.md

 ### I
 In this project I added an I control, but I didn't see too much difference in the behavior compared to a PD-only controller.
-Therefore I didn tweak it any further.
-The fact that I is not very important means the car is not biased or mialigned, which means a steering angle of 0 should not modify the car angle.
+Small or large I actually make the system unstable.
+Therefore I kept a very small Ki.
+The fact that there is no improvemnt with I means the car is not biased or mialigned, which means a steering angle of 0 should not modify the car angle.

 ### D
 This component helps us not overshoot when approaching the objective which corrects the zig zaging from a P-only controller.
 It also helps to correct disturbances.